Skip to main content

 Sync variables with zeroheight

-Once you've signed into the plugin, you'll see the variable collections in the current file listed in the plugin
+Once you've signed into the plugin, select 'variables' and you'll see the variable collections in the current file listed in the plugin

 Subsequent syncs with zeroheight from the same file will publish an update to the token set.
 If your tokens have been added to documentation, these references will be updated in the latest release of your styleguide each time you push an update from Figma to zeroheight via the plugin.